tytydraco/yessleep/out/Scary_Night_at_Grandmas.md

 A few years later, my cousin and I were snooping around in a closet upstairs.
 We found this old 1800's style photograph.
 In the photograph was a man.
 On the back of the photograph was hand written Mr. Sellers.

 Since this house was owned by my Grandmother, and it was right across the street, I spent a lot of time there.
 This wasn't the only paranormal thing to happen there, but it was the first paranormal experience to happen to me.
-And it was the inspiration for me to start Brave the Basement.
+And it was the inspiration for me to start [Brave the Basement](https://bravethebasement.weebly.com/)